y-scope/clp/docs/src/index.md

 features:

-- **Compression and Search**: CLP compresses logs into archives, which can be searched and analyzed in a [web UI][3].
+- **Compression and Search**: CLP compresses logs into archives, which can be searched and analyzed in a [web UI][webui].
 The input can either be raw logs or CLP's compressed IR (intermediate representation) produced by CLP's logging libraries.

-- **Real-time Compression with CLP Logging Libraries**: CLP provides logging libraries for [Python][4] and Java ([Log4j][5] and [Logback][6]).
+- **Real-time Compression with CLP Logging Libraries**: CLP provides logging libraries for [Python][clp-loglib-py] and Java ([Log4j][log4j1-appenders] and [Logback][logback-appenders]).
 The logging libraries compress logs in real-time, so only compressed logs are written to disk or transmitted over the network.
 The compressed logs use CLP's intermediate representation (IR) format which achieves a higher compression ratio than general purpose compressors like Zstandard.
   Compressing IR into archives can further double the compression ratio and enable global search, but this requires more memory usage as it needs to buffer enough logs.
-More details on IR versus archives can be found in this [Uber Engineering Blog][7].
+More details on IR versus archives can be found in this [Uber Engineering Blog][uber-blog].

-- **[Log Viewer][8]**: the compressed IR can be viewed in a web-based log viewer.
+- **[Log Viewer][log-viewer]**: the compressed IR can be viewed in a web-based log viewer.
 Compared to viewing the logs in an editor, CLP's log viewer supports advanced features like filtering logs based on log level verbosity (e.g., only displaying logs with log level equal or higher than ERROR).
 These features are possible because CLP's logging libraries parse the logs before compressing them into IR.

-- **IR Analytics Libraries**: we also provide a [Python library][9] and a [Go library][10] that can analyze compressed IR.
+- **IR Analytics Libraries**: we also provide a [Python library][clp-ffi-py] and a [Go library][clp-ffi-go] that can analyze compressed IR.

-- **[Log parser][11]**: CLP also includes a custom pushdown-automata-based log parser that is 3x faster than state-of-the-art regular expression engines like [RE2][12].
+- **[Log parser][log-surgeon]**: CLP also includes a custom pushdown-automata-based log parser that is 3x faster than state-of-the-art regular expression engines like [RE2][re2].
 The log parser is available as a library that can be used by other applications.

 # Getting started